jenkinsci/docker-ssh-agent/README.md

  - `-d`: To start a container in detached mode, use the `-d` option.
 Containers started in detached mode exit when the root process used to run the container exits, unless you also specify the --rm option.
  - `--rm`: If you use -d with --rm, the container is removed when it exits or when the daemon exits, whichever happens first.
  - `--name`: Assigns a name to the container.
 If you do not specify a name, Docker generates a random name.
- - `--publish 2200:22`: Publishes the host port 2200 to the agent container port 22 (SSH) to allow connection from the host with `ssh jenkins@localhost -p2200`
+ - `--publish 2200:22`: Publishes the host port 2200 to the agent container port 22 (SSH) to allow connection from the host with `ssh jenkins@localhost -p 2200`

 Please note none of these options are mandatory, they are just examples.